For class notes volunteers

 What prompts will I receive as a deadline approaches?

 About a month before your deadline (listed above), we will e-mail you a reminder.
 This reminder will also ask you to verify your address information for the magazine.

-Here is the detailed Bates style guide that guides fact checking and editing for grammar and style.
+Here is the detailed Bates style guide.
 Consistent style allows the reader to concentrate on content without being distracted by variations in abbreviations, spelling, capitalization, punctuation and the like.